 He stopped.
 “Waiiiiiit a minute.”

 “You almost had me there.
 But no way.
 Uh-uh.
 I’m not givin’ this up.
 And you know, it’s you who’s gonna give me something.”
 His arm pulled me closer.

 “Rai, I just—”

 “You fucking cunt!”
 The words were incongruous from Rai’s beautiful, clean-cut, Asian face.
-He whipped around and tried to lunge at me.
-But the blond man wrestled his wrists behind him and forced him to surrender the shiv.
-The stranger took it, turned it around, handed it over.
+He tried to lunge at me.

 “Oh.
-God.
 Yeah.”
 I had almost forgotten he was there.
-I thrust stray hairs out of my face and gave a shaky smile.
+I clenched to steady my trembling hands, thrust my chin up.
 “So, what’s the name of my savior?”

 “Zander Grayson.
 Most of the doctors call me Z.”

 “Glad to meet you, Zander.
 I’m Hannah Weiss.”